The Devourers: Reception

 The Devourers was shortlisted for the 2015 Shakti Bhatt First Book Prize, the 2015 TATA Live!
 Literature First Book Award, and the 2016 International Association for the Fantastic in the Arts William L. Crawford Fantasy Award.
 It was also listed as a 2015 selection for Locus Recommended Reading.

 "Not for the squeamish, Das' debut is an ambitious, unsettling trip into our own capacity for violence," according to Kirkus Reviews.
-Author of The Obelisk Gate, N. K. Jemisin, concluded in her review of the book in The New York Times, ”Readers will savor every bite."
+Author of The Obelisk Gate, N. K. Jemisin, concluded in her review for The New York Times, ”Readers will savor every bite."

 In a starred review, Publishers Weekly praised Das' debut novel as "brutal, intoxicating, and gorgeously visceral."
 Podcast host and writer for Tor.com Mahvesh Murad described The Devourers similarly and expanded on the sentiment: "It is violent and vicious and deeply unsettling for a number of reasons.
 But it is also showcases Das’ incredible prowess with language and rhythm, and his ability to weave folklore and ancient legend with modern day loneliness."

+Malisa Kurtz at The Los Angeles Review of Books said, "The experience of reading Indra Das’s The Devourers novel is like watching a surrealist film: it is poetic, playful, and at times miraculous."
+She pointed out that though "very little happens plotwise in the novel" the book invokes strong feelings in the reader.
+"Das’s novel asks readers to mull over the causes of these feelings, to reflect on why they so intimately affect us..."
+Kurtz rounds out the review by saying, "Stories like The Devourers are powerful.
+Such storytelling deserves attentive readers..."